-Cross-Campus applicants are required to complete the following courses with a C+ or better: Math 115, Math 116, Math 215 (if AP credit is given for Math 115 and/or Math 116), Physics 140/141L, Chemistry 130/125L/126L or Chemistry 210/211L, Engineering 101 or EECS 183, and a course that is approved to fulfill the First Year Writing Requirement (FYWR).
+Cross-Campus applicants are required to complete the following courses with a C or better: Math 115, Math 116, Math 215 (if AP credit is given for Math 115 and/or Math 116), Physics 140/141L, Chemistry 130/125L/126L or Chemistry 210/211L, Engineering 101 or EECS 183, and a course that is approved to fulfill the First Year Writing Requirement (FYWR).

 Cross-Campus applicants must also maintain a minimum of a 2.5 cumulative GPA and have completed fewer than 55 credits towards their degree (excluding AP/IB credit and prerequisite courses) to be considered.
 An Engineering GPA, calculated exclusively from the prerequisite courses, must also be above a 2.5 to be considered for admission.
-Students cannot be admitted or considered for admission if they are on Academic Probation of any kind.
-Students that receive an incomplete grade and must go before the Scholastic Standing Committee cannot be admitted until the Scholastic Standing Committee makes a decision regarding the case and a grade is entered onto the transcript.
-This requirement is effective as of Fall 2019.
+Students that receive an incomplete grade must petition the ADUE for approval.
+This requirement is effective as of Fall 2022.